max-schweikl/Final-Project_Group-5/README.md

  We would like to use a regression ML model to understand which movie production factors lead to the highest revenue success, as well as which attributes are either not correlated/connected as strongly.
 Being this is a categorization question, it may also be worth exploring if a decision tree model also makes the most sense for our analyis here too.

 ## Chosen Dashboard
 Our team is currently considering utilizing matplotlib for our visualizations on this project, comparing various movie input components against their resulting revenue that was generated.
+We may also provide this visualization via an HTML webpage with Javascript-enabled table(s) for interactivity, which would include features such as drop-down menu for inputting various movie attributes to determine output success measurement factors.

 ## High Level Project Plan Diagram
 Find below a high-level project plan diagram